wgoyer/BF4/readme.md

 ToDo:
 - [x] Move from bf4stats.com to battlelog so I can query updates as often as I want
 - [x] Procedurely generate each user card, instead of how it's done statically currently
+- [x] Move users to database
+- [ ] Add update buttons to cards, so that users can update their stats whenever they want
 - [ ] Find a way to query online status so I can put an online indicator on each user
-- [ ] Add update buttons to cards, so that users can update their stats whenever they want
 - [ ] Charts?
 - [ ] Day over day stats changes
 - [ ] Comparison from day to day